Key Takeaways

-Offering pre-orders on Shopify store is a great way to increase anticipation for your upcoming product launch.
-Having a pre-order section on your product page will not only help you take preorders from your customer but also help you with having sufficient funds to procure or manufacture your product.
-It further provides you an opportunity to create brand awareness about your products via one or multiple product pre-launch and marketing campaigns.
+Having a pre-order section on your product page will not only help you take pre-orders from your customers but also help you with having sufficient funds to procure or manufacture your product.

-In this blog post, we will discuss everything you need to know about pre-orders on Shopify.
-We will cover how to set them up, what to include in your terms and conditions, the 4 best Shopify pre-order apps, tips to market your pre-order offerings, and much more.
+Below, we will discuss everything you need to know about pre-orders on Shopify.
+We will cover how to set them up, what to include in your terms and conditions, tips to market your pre-order offerings, and much more.

 So, let’s begin!